TelegramMessenger/Telegram-iOS/docs/HowTo-Authenticating-Users-on-iOS-template.md

     The user needs to enter the email address and password of his HockeyApp account.

+The `BITAuthenticator` class doesn't do anything on its own.
+In addition to setting up the behavior, you also need to trigger the process yourself.

+If `automaticMode` is enabled (default), you simply need to place a call to `[[BITHockeyManager sharedHockeyManager] authenticateInstallation]` in your code.
+This will show a UI asking for identification details according to the chosen strategy.

+**IMPORTANT**: If your app shows a modal view on startup, make sure to call `authenticateInstallation` either once your modal view is fully presented (e.g. its `viewDidLoad:` method is processed) or once your modal view is dismissed.

+If `automaticMode` is disabled, you need to implement your own workflow by using

+    - (void) identifyWithCompletion:(void(^)(BOOL identified, NSError *error)) completion;

+to identify the current user depending on your strategy and

+    - (void) validateWithCompletion:(void(^)(BOOL validated, NSError *error)) completion;

+to validate the user may still use the app if required.

 The following sections explain the different strategies and their advantages / disadvantages.

 <a name="no-authentication"></a>